openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    divisor
    dividend

--  If infinity, zero or NaN are not involved, then the floating-point remainder *r* from the division of the dividend *n* by the divisor *d* is determined by the mathematical relation :math:`r=n-(d\cdot{}q)`, in which *q* is an integer that is only:
+-  If infinity, zero, or NaN are not involved, then the floating-point remainder *r* from the division of the dividend *n* by the divisor *d* is determined by the mathematical relation :math:`r=n-(d\cdot{}q)`, in which *q* is an integer that is only:

-   -  Negative if :math:`n/d` is negative, and
+   -  Negative if :math:`n/d` is negative, or
    -  Positive if :math:`n/d` is positive.